gnebbia/ack_tutorial/README.md

 # Ack Tutorial

+Ack is a very flexible utility which can be used to perform searches inside source code, plenty of programmers are tempted of using grep for doing this, but as we will see, ack provides a much more flexible alternative to the classical grep in coding scenarios.
 This tutorial collects typical usage scenarios of ack, notice that ack is developed in Perl, and a faster although not so flexible version written in C is 'ag', if something faster is needed, just check it out.